ONAP for Network Orchestration and Automation Training Course

 Linux for Network Engineers

-14 HoursThis instructor-led, live training in Taiwan (online or onsite) is aimed at network engineers who wish to use Linux for network engineering.
+14 HoursThis instructor-led live training in Taiwan (online or onsite) targets network engineers interested in applying Linux for network engineering.

 - Use Linux commands to manage processes.